 Generally, combining the mass differential Eq. (\ref{dmtn}) with the first law leads to the Smarr-Gibbs-Duhem relation.
-We can see easily from Eqs. (\ref{dmtn}) and (\ref{bitn}), such an equation does not hold for Taub-NUT spacetime because
+It is clearly evident from Eqs. (\ref{dmtn}) and (\ref{bitn}), such equations do not hold for TN spacetime because

-An important point should be noted here that \emph{the first law of BH thermodynamics} do not satisfied for the Taub-NUT spacetime.
+An important point should be noted here that \emph{the first law of BH thermodynamics} does not hold for TN spacetime.
+The reason behind that the Lorentzian TN spacetime containing Dirac-Misner singularity, a coordinate type singularity which may be considered as a manifestation of a non-trivial topological twisting of the manifold \cite{aliev}.
+Which was first discovered by Misner in his paper in 1963.
+Misner noticed that he could be remove this type of singularity by using different type of time coordinates near the north and south pole.
+However, this coordinate transformation made the time periodic.
+Thus for periodic time coordinate we need Euclidean geometry.
+Since we are restricted here for Lorentzian geometry, this could be found in elsewhere.